-- All citations are to 24 CFR Part 4, which was published in the Federal Register.
+All citations are to 24 CFR Part 4, which was published in the Federal Register.
 [April 1, 1996, at 63 Fed.
 Reg.
-14448.] - 2.
+14448.]
 Assistance means any contract, grant, loan, cooperative agreement, or other form of assistance, including the insurance or guarantee of a loan or mortgage, that is provided with respect to a specific project or activity under a program administered by the Department.
 The term does not include contracts, such as procurements contracts, that are subject to the Fed.
-Acquisition Regulation (FAR) (48 CFR Chapter 1). - See 24 CFR §4.9 for detailed guidance on how the threshold is calculated.
-"Other services and services are "is defined to include any loap, gray - 4.
-"Other government assistance" is defined to include any loan, grant, guarantee, insurance, payment, rebate, subsidy, credit, tax benefit, or any other form of direct or indirect assistance from the Federal government (other than that requested from HUD in the application), a State, or a unit of general local government, or any agency or instrumentality thereof, that is, or is expected to be made, available with respect to the project or activities for which the assistance is sought. - 5.
-For the purpose of this form and 24 CFR Part 4, "person" means an individual (including a consultant, lobbyist, or lawyer); corporation; company; association; authority; firm; partnership; society; State, unit of general local government, or other government entity, or agency thereof (including a public housing agency); Indian tribe; and any other organization or group of people.
+Acquisition Regulation (FAR) (48 CFR Chapter 1).
+See 24 CFR §4.9 for detailed guidance on how the threshold is calculated.

+4. "Other government assistance" is defined to include any loan, grant, guarantee, insurance, payment, rebate, subsidy, credit, tax benefit, or any other form of direct or indirect assistance from the Federal government (other than that requested from HUD in the application), a State, or a unit of general local government, or any agency or instrumentality thereof, that is, or is expected to be made, available with respect to the project or activities for which the assistance is sought.

+5. For the purpose of this form and 24 CFR Part 4, "person" means an individual (including a consultant, lobbyist, or lawyer); corporation; company; association; authority; firm; partnership; society; State, unit of general local government, or other government entity, or agency thereof (including a public housing agency); Indian tribe; and any other organization or group of people.